wp-plugins/rating-widget/readme.txt

 * New: Added Rating Boosting options for Pro version users.

 = 1.3.6 =
-* Fix: Top-Rated Widget is now showing the ratings (Sorry friends :-).
+* Fix: Top-Rated Widget is now showing the thumb & star ratings (Sorry friends :-).

 = 1.3.5 =
 * Fix: API Key is now showing your unique-user-key even if you don't have a secret key.